JLSB EndNote Style |

 - References should not be formatted as footnotes.
 Avoid putting personal communications and unpublished observations as references, as much as possible.
 Papers that have been accepted for publication, but not yet specified for an issue should be cited as “to be published”.
 Papers that have been submitted for publication should be cited as “submitted for publication”.

 - All references to publications made in the text should be presented in a list with their full bibliographical description.
-DOI number or the link of article should be added to the end of the each reference.
+DOI number or the link of the article should be added to the end of each reference.
 All the cited papers in the text must be listed in References and all the papers in References must be cited in the text; To this end, we suggest you use our EndNote style.

 - Capitalize only the first word in a paper title, except for proper nouns and element symbols.